highchair/artinruins-com/_property/wanskuck-mills.md

 neighborhoods: [ 'North End' ]
 town: [ 'Providence, RI' ]
 designers: [ 'Designer Unknown' ]
-lists: [ 'Wanskuck Historic District', 'National Register of Historic Places', 'Inventory of Historic Engineering & Industrial Sites 1978' ]
+lists: [ 'Inventory of Historic Engineering & Industrial Sites 1978', 'National Register of Historic Places', 'PPS/AIA Industrial Commercial Buildings Survey', 'Wanskuck Historic District' ]
 tags: [ 'Apartments for Rent', 'The Superlatives', 'Providence Public Library Digital Collections' ]
 superlative: 'In 1883 this was the first mill in Rhode Island to be lit by electricity'